 Business owners can obtain a UAE residence visa in a number of different ways, including through company formation, 10-year golden visas, real estate residency, remote work and as a retiree.
 A bespoke company formation setup service, such as SPC Free Zone, can help speed up the process too.

-Types of business licences in the UAE for foreigners
+Types of Business Licenses in the UAE for Foreigners

-In order to operate a business in Dubai or the UAE, you will need to ensure you have the correct business licence.
-There are four main types of business licences for foreigners in Dubai and the UAE:
+In order to operate a business in Dubai or the UAE, you will need to ensure you have the correct business license.
+There are four main types of business licenses for foreigners in Dubai and the UAE:

-- A commercial licence, also known as a trade licence, is required for businesses that trade, import and export any number of goods, from spare parts to foodstuffs.
+- A commercial license, also known as a trade license, is required for businesses that trade, import and export any number of goods, from spare parts to foodstuffs.

-- A professional licence is required for a service business or skilled professional with a specific field of expertise, such as consultancy, law and project management.
+- A professional license is required for a service business or skilled professional with a specific field of expertise, such as consultancy, law and project management.

-- An industrial licence is required for businesses involved in the production or manufacturing of goods, such as textiles, equipment and the food industry.
+- An industrial license is required for businesses involved in the production or manufacturing of goods, such as textiles, equipment and the food industry.

-- A tourism licence is required to operate a business in the tourism sector, such as tour operators and travel agents.
+- A tourism license is required to operate a business in the tourism sector, such as tour operators and travel agents.

 Do you really need a sponsor to start a business in the UAE?